๐Ÿ’งFind Water Well Drillers

 Typical residential wells hit water somewhere between 150 and 250 feet.
 In some spots you will find usable water closer to 100 feet; in others you may need to go past 300 feet for better quality or flow.

-This is worth repeating: two properties a quarter-mile apart can have very different drilling experiences.
-A driller who knows Angelina County well logs โ€” and has drilled in your specific area โ€” is worth their weight in gold.
-Always ask for local references.
+Two properties a quarter-mile apart can have very different drilling experiences.
+Prioritize drillers who know Angelina County well logs and have recent references near your specific area.

 Permitting: Less Hassle Than You'd Think